 Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental schedule H, part IV, line 4i - schedule of assets (held at end of year) as of December 31, 2012 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-The supplemental schedule is the responsibility of the Plan's management.
-The supplemental schedule has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplemental schedules (1) schedule H, part IV, line 4a - schedule of delinquent participant contributions for the year ended December 31, 2012 and (2) schedule H, part IV, line 4i - schedule of assets (held at end of year) as of December 31, 2012 are presented for the purpose of additional analysis and are not a required part of the basic financial statements but are supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+The supplemental schedules are the responsibility of the Plan's management.
+The supplemental schedules have been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.